aweller/CancerPipeline/README.md

 - bed: the bed file for this panel
 - ref: path to the reference sequence (in fasta format)
 - bam_folder (optional): the folder containing the bam and bam.bai files.
 If not supplied, MuSiC will not be started.
-- whitelist (optional): a list of samples from the raw_vcf_folder to be processed
+- whitelist (optional): a list of samples from the raw_vcf_folder to process (default: use whole folder)
+- blacklist (optional): a list of samples from the raw_vcf_folder to NOT process (default: use whole folder)

 **Filtering settings (optional)**
 - min_cov: Minimum accepted coverage for a variant position